 Dr. Kelly Gwaltney and Dr. Lynn LaCaria gave the Presentation on the Beacon Initiative.
 Strategic Staffing is being slowly phased out and the Beacon Initiative will soon start.
 This initiative is to help struggling schools in CMS that have historically been challenged.
 The University of Virginia will be helping with this new Beacon Initiative.
 Each of the initiatives for each school will be customized by members of the staff and the community.
 This is not a voluntary oppourtunity for schools to improve and upgrade learning.
 This is a manditory initiative for certain schools.

 Jill Thompson and Sheralyn Fields gave the Presentation on Personalized Learning.
 This is a voluntary opportunity for schools to improve and upgrade learning.

-The next regular board meeting will be at 6:00 pm on June 10th, 2014 at the government center.
+The next regular board meeting will be August 26th, 2014 at 6:00 pm in room 267 of the government center.
 The government center is located at 600 East Fourth Street, Charlotte, North Carolina.